 What is USERRA, and what is the policy?
 Keep reading to learn more about USERRA military leave.

 What is the USERRA military leave policy?

 What does USERRA stand for?
 USERRA stands for the Uniformed Services Employment and Reemployment Rights Act.
-USERRA protects the employment rights of people who are in the military service.
-The Act also prohibits employers from discriminating against past and current military members, as well as people who apply for military service.
+USERRA protects the employment rights of people in military service and those who apply for military service.
+The Act also prohibits employers from discriminating against past and current military members.

 USERRA is meant to help service members find and keep civilian jobs.
 All employers must follow the USERRA military leave policy.
-There is not a minimum amount of workers you must employ before you follow the Act.
+There is no minimum number of workers you must employ before allowing employees to use military leave.

-You must display a poster about USERRA rights somewhere that is visible to your employees.
+Display a poster about USERRA rights somewhere that is visible to your employees.
 Consider hanging the poster in the same place as your other labor law and wage posters.

 How long can employees take military leave?

-The employment protections under USERRA allow for up to five cumulative years of military leave for employees.
+The employment protections under USERRA let employees take up to five cumulative years of military leave.
 Employees can use this time for both training and extended military service.
 After five years, the military leave policy no longer applies to your relationship with that employee.